Hihaheho/swon/crates/swon-json/README.md

-# swon-json-schema
+# swon-json

-JSON Schema compatibility for SWON (SWan Object Notation).
+JSON conversion support for SWON (SWan Object Notation).

 **This crate is still under development and published for name reservation purpose.**